BjornL1/cycling-gothenburg/README.md

 -  The links for "contact" "and about us" are positioned at the upper right position on the desktop version and centered just above the landing page on smaller screen devices for accessibility reasons.

 As a user, I want to be able to be able to find the business location and to understand the scope of the tour.
-- The map of the tour is placed directly under the landing page making it easy to be clearly visible, the start of the tour is indicated on the map with a big red marker, and the tour direction including stops is presented as numbers (1-7).
+- The map of the tour is placed directly under the landing page making it easy to be clearly visible, the starting point of the tour is indicated on the map with a big red marker, and the tour direction including stops is presented as numbers (1-7).
 ####  Validator Testing
 - W3C Markup Validator
   - HTML - No errors were returned when passing through the official W3C Markup Validator